strange/django-usergroups/README.txt

 kinks that I have not yet worked out.
 I will be modifying my old projects to support this application.
-There might be some backwards incompatible changes to this application as well (class-, module- and attribute name  changes, modified views, URL layout changes etc).
+There might be some backwards incompatible changes to this application as well (class-, module- and attribute name  changes, modified views, URL layout changes, improved way to register configs etc).

 Installation and configuration
 ==============================